Drwaish/SSubmission/README.md

 ```

+# Medical Imaging
+Medical images , specifcally brain CT scan , are segmented that helps doctor to make well informed decision.

+Kindly visit the **Imaging** folder.

 **Recommendation**

-It is recommended to use 24 Gb , GPU for fast inference.
+It is recommended to use  GPU for  inference.